-- 1. Where non-hazardous construction waste generated by the building's development meets or exceeds the resource efficiency benchmark required to achieve three credits (as outlined above). - 2.
-Where at least 90% by weight (80% by volume) of non-hazardous construction waste and 95% of demolition waste by weight (85% by volume) (if applicable) generated by the build has been diverted from landfill and either: - a.
+- 1. Where non-hazardous construction waste generated by the building's development meets or exceeds the resource efficiency benchmark required to achieve three credits (as outlined above). - Where at least 90% by weight (80% by volume) of non-hazardous construction waste and 95% of demolition waste by weight (85% by volume) (if applicable) generated by the build has been diverted from landfill and either: - a.
 Reused on site (in-situ or for new applications) - b.
 Reused on other sites - c.
 Salvaged/reclaimed for reuse - d.
 Returned to the supplier via a 'take-back' scheme - e.
-Recovered from site by an approved waste management contractor and recycled.
+Recovered from site by an approved waste management contractor and recycled. - 3.
 All key waste groups are identified for diversion from landfill at pre-construction stage SWMP.

 Compliance Notes New Build There are no additional or different criteria to those outlined above specific to new-build projects.
 Refurbishment There are no additional or different criteria to those outlined above specific to refurbishment projects.

 Extensions to existing buildings If the building is part refurbishment part new-build extension then the whole building must be used to determine compliance with this issue.
 For assessments of extensions to existing buildings, where only the extension is being assessed, it is the extension only that must comply.
-Shell Only There are no additional or different criteria to those outlined above specific to shell-only assessments.
-Fit Out Only There are no additional or different criteria to those outlined above specific to fit-out-only assessments.
 Pre- demolition/pre- refurbishment audit A pre-demolition/pre-refurbishment audit should be carried out using an appropriate methodology.
-At the time of writing BRE are currently developing a tool as part of the SMARTWaste system for carrying out such audits, and the ICE has produced guidance on pre-demolition audits, including 'A report on the Demolition Protocol 62.
+At the time of writing BRE are currently developing a tool as part of the SMARTWaste system for carrying out such audits, and the ICE has produced guidance on pre-demolition audits, including ' A report on the Demolition Protocol 80 .
 SWMP Since April 2008 any construction project in England costing over £300k requires a Site Waste Management Plan.
 To achieve any of the construction site waste management credits the assessed development, regardless of value or locality, must have a SWMP compliant with best practice (see relevant definitions in additional guidance section).
 Limited site space for segregation and storage Where space on site is too limited to allow waste materials to be segregated, a waste contractor may be used to separate and process recyclable materials off site.
 Similarly, manufacturers' take-back schemes could also be used.
 Where this is the case, sufficient documentary evidence must be produced which demonstrates that segregation of materials is carried out to the agreed levels and that materials are reused/recycled as appropriate.

 Req.
 Design Stage Post Construction Stage

 All Cre edits and Exemplary level

 All A copy of the compliant Site Waste Management Plan containing the appropriate benchmarks, commitments and procedures.
 Where relevant, a copy of the predemolition/pre-refurbishment audit.
-OR A copy of the specification clause that: Requires the principal contractor to produce a SWMP in line with the criteria Contains the detailed criteria with respect to resource efficiency benchmarks and target(s) and A copy of the SWMP summary datasheets or equivalent monitoring records/report confirming: The total waste arising for the development.
+OR A copy of the specification clause that: Requires the principal contractor to produce a SWMP in line with the criteria Contains the detailed criteria with respect to resource efficiency benchmarks and target(s) and procedures to be included in the SWMP Where relevant, requires the principal contractor to carry out a predemolition/pre-refurbishment audit.
+OR A letter from the client or their representative containing: Confirmation that the specification will contain a clause on site waste management criteria.
+An outline of the detailed criteria that A copy of the SWMP summary datasheets or equivalent monitoring records/report confirming: The total waste arising for the development.
 Comparison of the total waste arising against the benchmark Quantities of waste by groupings Where required, the amount and proportion of waste arising that was reused, recycled and landfilled.
 Custody/application/destination of reused/recycled materials.